 Lost wax bronze replica from original mold.

-The original masterpiece is kept at the Bargello National Museum in Florence.
+The original masterpiece is now located inside the Naples National Archeological Museum.

 To request info for this item please use the following form